Back in 2013, I was lost. I was 28, at a cushy six-figure finance job. I had a beautiful downtown high-rise apartment with a nice car.

 I met so many fantastic people and experienced such amazing sights, foods, and experiences.
 I wanted to research buying a property also in Asia and ended up purchasing a condo in Vietnam.

-I learned how to market myself, built a personal website to land more freelance clients.
+I learned how to market myself and built a personal website to land more freelance clients.
 By the end of three months, I had two new great clients and had ramped up the amount of work for my first client.